haileycoop/nightsong/content/Worldbuilding/1. Meta/Current campaign.md

 #### Start - the entrance to The Maw

-- There's a town that guards the passage into the maw
+- [[Durinson's Rest]] guards the passage into [[The Maw]]
-- It's full of adventurers and supplies but it's also run by some governor
-- Intrigue could happen there
-- But broadly the players are going into the maw to seek treasure or some other quest they have from their backstory
+- The players are going into the [[The Maw]] to seek treasure or pursue some other quest they have from their backstory
 - There may be a fee just to enter the maw

+#### General notes & ideas on life today

+- Species with darkvision that live together with other species should be more nocturnal and take the "night shift" of society
+- This works out as these civilisations need to be on constant guard against threat
+- Species with darkvision should have some issues in full daylight
+- I want an economy around monster parts as valuable ingredients for elixirs and magical reagents, so that hunting monsters is desirable
+	- Check out Monsters of Drakkenheim for rules on monster parts

 #### Save this for later - Eldergrove
 - the players all need to have some reason to be in Eldergrove